 - Try preferred deal: Preferred deal offers a chance to publishers to maximize their impression revenues before they take them to the open market.
 Publishers can allow advertisers to buy the inventory at a negotiated fixed price after having a look at it.
 These advertisers are likely to pay better than real-time bidders and hence, this improves the chances to maximize the yield from remnant inventory.

 - Enable header bidding: Header bidding is an RTB auction that sends simultaneous bids to multiple bidders.
-Since publishers have control over who gets to bid, they can control quality of demand, and hence ensure better yield.
-You might want to also look into hybrid header bidding, which allows publishers to increase bid competition enabling both server-side and client-side auctions to run in the same instance.
+Since publishers have control over who gets to bid, they can control the quality of demand, and hence ensure better yield.
+You might w want to also look into hybrid header bidding, which allows publishers to increase bid competition enabling both server-side and client-side auctions to run in the same instance.

 - Partner with multiple demand partners: As mentioned above, the more demand you have, the more competitive your ad auctions will be.
 Therefore, it is recommended to publishers to partner up with multiple demand partners, test their performance, and move to the next one if one (or more) doesn’t work.
 It is also advised to add demand partners with specialties in handling mobile inventory, video inventory, native ads, and/or in particular geography; to better monetize different types of audience.